stockcreations / Shutterstock

 “We have been doing our cheese and chocolate fondue to-go for the last three years with not much popularity because guests have only known Geja’s as a dine-in experience,” Lawler says.

 YOU MAY ALSO LIKE: AMAZING FRENCH CHEESES ARE LIKE BUTTA TO THE PALATE

 “With the recent pandemic, our to-go program has gained awareness and popularity.
-Since fans of Geja’s fondue enjoy all three courses, we are in the process of rolling out a program where guests can enjoy our complete fondue dinners at home.
+Since fans of Geja’s fondue enjoy all three courses, we are in the process of rolling out a program where guests can enjoy our complete chocolate and cheese fondue dinners at home.
 We will lend out our equipment and provide all the wares and food to create the complete Geja’s experience.”

 In addition to dine-in and takeout options, fondue can be made at home.
 Miller offers some cooking tips to make some of the best fondue recipes.